defold/doc/docs/en/manuals/input.md

 4. `touch_trigger` is for all types of touch input.
 5. `text_trigger` is for text input.

-Right click on a trigger type and select "Add TYPE_trigger..." to add a new trigger.
+Right click on a trigger type and select <kbd>Add [TYPE]_trigger...</kbd> to add a new trigger.
 Each trigger has two fields:

-input
+*input*
 : A scroll list with the available inputs to listen to.

-action
+*action*
 : The action name given to input actions when they are created and dispatched to your scripts.
 It is fine to have the same action names assigned to multiple actions.
-For instance, it is convenient to be able to bind the <kbd>Space</kbd> key to the action "jump" and the gamepad "A" button to the same action name.
+For instance, it is convenient to be able to bind the <kbd>Space</kbd> key to the action `jump` and the gamepad "A" button to the same action name.

 ::: sidenote
 There is a known bug where touch inputs unfortunately cannot have the same action names as other inputs.